Here’s the big-picture look at Homebrew Con, so you can plan your days and circle your can’t-miss moments.

 No, Homebrew Con 2026 does not offer one-day registration.
 Full conference registration is the only registration option.

-Does registration include meals?
+Does registration include food or meals?

 Where can I find the latest schedule?